 “When we are purging there is a tendency for the pendulum to swing from keeping too much to discarding too much.
 This often leads to regrets, which not only slow down the current purging process, but discourages future efforts.
 Nothing slows the purging process down faster than regrets.”

 Matt Baier | Matt Baier Organizing

-You don’t have to declutter if you don’t have clutter.
-Sometimes it’s as easy that.
-Building a habit of staying organized is the best way to avoid weekends of being stuck inside cleaning the house (there’s nothing worse when it’s 80 degrees and sunny).
+Eliminate the need for future decluttering projects by tidying up a little bit every day from now on.
+Building a habit of staying organized is the best way to avoid the need for a decluttering plan.
 Daily tasks and small wins will provide a sense of accomplishment and can be the key to a clutter-free lifestyle.

 “It’s easier to stay organized than to get organized.
 Set a timer for 15 minutes and tackle one small spot until the timer goes off.
 Doing that every day will have a greater impact on clearing your clutter than setting aside a full day and then losing steam after half an hour.”

 With these five tips, you’ll have the declutter plan you need to achieve a clutter-free and fully organized home.